SoftwareAG/c8y-docs/src/render/guides/web/web-sdk-for-plugins/targets.html.md

 layout: redirect
 ------

-Target files are a json files that can be used to define a set of applications to build, configure options and or remove plugins for each application.
+Target files are JSON files that can be used to define a set of applications to build, configure options and or remove plugins for each application.

 Example: